rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/problem.md

 ### Jumps

-Jumps are defined as a Jump process which change states at some rate $R$ which is a scalar function of the type
+Jumps are defined as a Jump process which changes states at some rate $R$ which is a scalar function of the type

 ```math
 R(x_c(t),x_d(t),p,t).